 Alterf – λ Leonis (Lambda Leonis)

-Alterf (Lambda Leonis) lies 336 light years from the Sun.
-The star’s traditional name, Alterf, comes from the Arabic aṭ-ṭarf, which means ‘the view (of the Lion)’.
+Alterf (Lambda Leonis) lies 336 light-years away from the Sun.
+The star’s name, Alterf, comes from the Arabic aṭ-ṭarf, meaning ‘the view (of the lion)’.

 Subra – ο Leonis (Omicron Leonis)